awsdocs/amazon-ecr-user-guide/doc_source/security_iam_troubleshoot.md

 To learn more, consult the following:
 + To learn whether Amazon ECR supports these features, see [How Amazon Elastic Container Registry Works with IAM](security_iam_service-with-iam.md)\.
-+ To learn how to provide access to your resources across AWSaccounts that you own, see [Providing access to an IAM user in another AWSaccount that you own](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_aws-accounts.html) in the *IAM User Guide*\.
++ To learn how to provide access to your resources across AWS accounts that you own, see [Providing access to an IAM user in another AWS account that you own](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_aws-accounts.html) in the *IAM User Guide*\.
-+ To learn how to provide access to your resources to third\-party AWSaccounts, see [Providing access to AWSaccounts owned by third parties](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html) in the *IAM User Guide*\.
++ To learn how to provide access to your resources to third\-party AWS accounts, see [Providing access to AWS accounts owned by third parties](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html) in the *IAM User Guide*\.
 + To learn how to provide access through identity federation, see [Providing access to externally authenticated users \(identity federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_federated-users.html) in the *IAM User Guide*\.
 + To learn the difference between using roles and resource\-based policies for cross\-account access, see [How IAM roles differ from resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html) in the *IAM User Guide*\.